mixxorz/GarageBard/README.md

 1. Download the [latest release](https://github.com/mixxorz/GarageBard/releases/latest/download/GarageBard-1.1.1.dmg) from GitHub.
 1. Copy GarageBard to your Applications folder
 1. Launch GarageBard and grant it Accessibility access
-1. Load up some songs by dragging in MIDI files into GarageBard
+1. Load songs by dragging MIDI files into GarageBard
 1. Double click a song to queue it up
 1. Click the tracks icon to choose which track to play
 1. Go to Performance mode in the game with your choice of instrument